-As a responsible corporate citizen, Kokua Support Services actively champions a number of local and national organizations whose missions reflect the core values and interests of our employees and corporate culture.
+As a responsible corporate citizen, Kokua Support Services Corp. actively champions a number of local and national organizations whose missions reflect the core values and interests of our employees and corporate culture.
 Our charities are intertwined with the work we do and the lives we live—we donate time and money to worthy military and special operations causes because we support them daily in our professional lives.
 We give to special operations in particular because of the mission critical services we provide in that arena.
 Their families are an extension of our own families and we are personally invested in their wellbeing and success.

 Donations to health and animal welfare causes are more personal, but no less important.
 Kokua takes pride in helping improve the lives of people suffering from diabetes as well as being a voice for animals who cannot speak for themselves.
 Both of these areas have special meaning for Kokua’s owners who know the challenges of diabetes firsthand, and who also care deeply for animals as enthusiastic pet owners.
 (Or, maybe more accurately, as the humans who belong to their pet!)